benwakeford/remVal/README.md

 Then include the mixin at the start of your SASS project.

-So to use it, just pass the mixin a property and its value (measured in base-10 REMs, e.g.: 11px = 1.1).
-The values can either be single prop
+So to use it, just pass the mixin a property and its value (measured in base-10 rems, e.g.: 11px = 1.1).
+The values can either be single properties, or a list.

 Examples